pramsey/pramsey.github.io/_posts/2017-10-12-php-pgsql-osx.md

 image: "2017/phppg.png"
 ---

-I'm [yak shaving](http://whatis.techtarget.com/definition/yak-shaving) this morning, and one of the yaks I needed to ensmooth was running a PHP script that connected to a PgSQL database.
+I'm [yak shaving](http://whatis.techtarget.com/definition/yak-shaving) this morning, and one of the yaks I need to ensmooth is running a PHP script that connects to a PgSQL database.

 No problem, OSX ships with PHP!
 Oh wait, that PHP does not include PgSQL database support.